-The following Construction guidance note Produced in partnership with 4 Pump Court provides comprehensive and up to date legal information covering:
+The following Construction practice note Produced in partnership with 4 Pump Court provides comprehensive and up to date legal information covering:

 This Practice Note looks at raising objections to the jurisdiction of an adjudicator, including whether a party needs to make a challenge, how an effective reservation of rights should be made, the scope and consequences of approbation and reprobation (asserting that an adjudicator's decision is valid for certain purposes while also challenging the validity of the decision), and practical considerations for dealing with challenges.